Skip to content

 Example

-Below is an example .env file for PlexAniBridge with example values.
-Optional environment variables are commented out.
+Below is an example .env file for PlexAniBridge:

 .env